 According to a recent study, women with a genetic predisposition for age-related eye health issues significantly increase their odds of developing the eye health problems if they smoke heavily, don’t exercise or don’t eat a balanced diet.
 Age-related eye health issues can cause severe vision loss in adults over the age of 55, affecting millions of Americans each year.
 Continue reading Women Who Smoke At Higher Risk of Developing Age-Related Eye Health Issues

 Driving at night can make anyone uncomfortable, especially driving in an unfamiliar place.
-But it’s a fact that 40% of drivers age 40 and up are uncomfortable driving at night.
-Here’s why… Continue reading Why It’s So Difficult Driving At Night
+In fact, 40% of drivers age 40 and up are uncomfortable driving at night.
+Here’s why.
+Continue reading Why It’s So Difficult Driving At Night

 There has been a heightened focus recently on the role of nutrition for eye health.
 While nutrition’s role in the aging eye is widely recognized, questions remain around what effect specific nutrients may have on younger, healthy eyes.Dr.
 Graham Erickson, optometrist and professor at Pacific University College of Optometry, summarized the research findings in a recent article published in the July/August issue of Advanced Ocular Care (AOC) magazine.
 Continue reading Article Summary: Enhancing Visual Performance Through Nutrition